Skip to Main Content

 Customer or Client

-Unless otherwise implied by the context of the specific provision within this bid, "Customer" means a customer or client of the Vendor other than the University.
+Unless otherwise implied by the context of the specific provision within a solicitation, "Customer" means a customer or client of the Supplier other than the University.

 Must, Shall, Will